How To Read Music Notesand Not sound Boring

 Without someone to ask, how can you be sure?
 (Like trying to hire a live-in French tutor 24/7).

-So, as an adult, professional musician, I knew what I had to do.
+As a result, when I became an adult, professional musician, I knew what I had to do.

 - play-along music tracks of different musical styles/genres

-- practical music theory incorporated
+- practical music theory lessons

 - drills, exercises and worksheets